Potherca/flysystem-github/README.md

 $ composer test
 ```

+## Security

+If you discover any security related issues, please email potherca@gmail.com instead of using the issue tracker.

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-## Security
+## Change Log

-If you discover any security related issues, please email potherca@gmail.com instead of using the issue tracker.
+Please see [CHANGELOG](CHANGELOG.md) for details.

 ## Credits